The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 Open and edit your files

-1. In Google Drive press the UFO button next to the file name.
+1. In Google Drive press the Open file button next to the file name.

 The file is downloaded and opens locally in its software application.
 An information pop-up is displayed.
 If the file is too big or takes too long to open, you can cancel from the pop-up.